 No woman who has risen about her forced traditional roles, and stepped out from the shadow of male dominance, will ever want him.
 This idea was much more revolutionary in the 18th century than it is now, the idea that a woman owns herself and has control over her own body would still have been greeted with hostility and not seen as a welcome public opinion.

-The final stanza of this piece brings together all of the speaker’s thoughts and informs her partner what she is looking for in a relationship.
+The final stanza of A Woman to Her Lover brings together all of the speaker’s thoughts and informs her partner what she is looking for in a relationship.
 She begins,

 But lover, if you ask of me